fusion-jena/unit-ontology-review/ReadMe.md

 # Obtaining Ontology files

-For reasons of licencing we can only provide the SPARQL queries used to extract the individuals, but not the ontology files themselves.
+For reasons of licensing we can only provide the SPARQL queries used to extract the individuals, but not the ontology files themselves.
 Please refer to the respective ontologies to obtain the required files:

 * MUO: http://idi.fundacionctic.org/muo/
 * OBOE: https://semtools.ecoinformatics.org/oboe